Just Some Really Smart Ways to Make Work Less Stressy

 Because, apparently, it doesn’t have to be this hard.
 Apparently!Ben Franklin famously said that there are only two things certain in life: death and taxes.
 Well, I’d like to add a third thing to that list, and that is feeling stressed as f*ck at work.
 I’m not the only one Googling “how to deal with stress at work.”
 According to the American Institute of Stress, 83 percent of U.S. workers have some sort of work stress, and 25 percent say their job is the biggest stressor in their life.
 Are?!
 We?!
 Surprised?!

-While workplace drama, self-sabotage (see TIkTok holes), and overwhelm are major sources of stress for most of us, there are also some bigger systemic factors making our work lives hellish.
+While workplace drama, self-sabotage (see TikTok holes), and overwhelm are major sources of stress for most of us, there are also some bigger systemic factors making our work lives hellish.
 For example, licensed psychologist Lisette Sanchez, PhD, founder of Calathea Wellness, says that many of her clients are very worried about their job security right now, given the current economic downturn that’s prompting cutbacks and layoffs at companies nationwide.
 Toxic work environments are also known sources of workplace stress—and a racist, sexist, or otherwise abusive office culture is not something you can just manifest away.

 That said, there are a lot of things in your control that can help you manage work stress in your day-to-day to help you stay calmer and more confident during your 9-to-5.
 Here’s what the experts recommend.